How to Make a Quilted Jacket with a Pattern

 How To Make A Quilted Jacket With A Pattern

-Your supply list may be slightly different to mine, depending on whether you are making a quilt or not and what jacket pattern you choose to make.
-Use this as a guide.
+I purchased the supplies below for my quilted jacket.
+Your supply list may differ slightly from mine, depending on whether you are making a quilt and what jacket pattern you choose.
+Just use this as a guide.

 Olympus cotton threads in white and olympus sashiko needles

-Notes on my Quilted Jacket Materials
+Quilted Jacket Materials

 I used beige linen for the primary material, and the contrasting fabrics are blue floral cotton and an old blue & white striped shirt that I found in a thrift shop for $2.

-How to Sew a Quilted Jacket
+How To Make A Quilted Jacket

-Step 1: Choose a quilt pattern or find a Quilt
+Step 1: Choose a quilt pattern or find a quilt

 If you don’t want to sew a quilt, find a premade quilt that is either new or vintage.